Mathematical economics: Agent-based computational economics

-Agent-based computational economics (ACE) as a named field is relatively recent, dating from about the 1990s as to published work.
+Agent-based computational economics (ACE), as a named field, is relatively recent, dating to about the 1990s in published work.
 It studies economic processes, including whole economies, as dynamic systems of interacting agents over time.
 As such, it falls in the paradigm of complex adaptive systems.
 In corresponding agent-based models, agents are not real people but "computational objects modeled as interacting according to rules" ... "whose micro-level interactions create emergent patterns" in space and time.
 The rules are formulated to predict behavior and social interactions based on incentives and information.
-The theoretical assumption of mathematical optimization by agents markets is replaced by the less restrictive postulate of agents with bounded rationality adapting to market forces.
+The theoretical assumption of mathematical optimization by agent markets is replaced by the less restrictive postulate of agents with bounded rationality adapting to market forces.

-ACE models apply numerical methods of analysis to computer-based simulations of complex dynamic problems for which more conventional methods, such as theorem formulation, may not find ready use.
-Starting from specified initial conditions, the computational economic system is modeled as evolving over time as its constituent agents repeatedly interact with each other.
-In these respects, ACE has been characterized as a bottom-up culture-dish approach to the study of the economy.
+ACE models apply numerical methods of analysis to computer-based simulations of complex dynamic problems for which more conventional methods, such as theorem formulation, may not be readily applicable.
+Starting from specified initial conditions, the computational economic system is modeled as evolving as its constituent agents repeatedly interact with each other.
+In these respects, ACE has been characterized as a bottom-up culture-dish approach to studying the economy.
 In contrast to other standard modeling methods, ACE events are driven solely by initial conditions, whether or not equilibria exist or are computationally tractable.
 ACE modeling, however, includes agent adaptation, autonomy, and learning.
 It has a similarity to, and overlap with, game theory as an agent-based method for modeling social interactions.
 Other dimensions of the approach include such standard economic subjects as competition and collaboration, market structure and industrial organization, transaction costs, welfare economics and mechanism design, information and uncertainty, and macroeconomics.

-The method is said to benefit from continuing improvements in modeling techniques of computer science and increased computer capabilities.
-Issues include those common to experimental economics in general and by comparison and to development of a common framework for empirical validation and resolving open questions in agent-based modeling.
+The method is said to benefit from ongoing improvements in modeling techniques in computer science and from increased computer capabilities.
+Issues include those common to experimental economics in general and by comparison and to the development of a common framework for empirical validation and resolving open questions in agent-based modeling.
 The ultimate scientific objective of the method has been described as "test[ing] theoretical findings against real-world data in ways that permit empirically supported theories to cumulate over time, with each researcher's work building appropriately on the work that has gone before".